 After some time, that’s when it appeared to me: If I wasn’t going to manage other people’s money (for now), I could combine my main activities of reading, writing, and investing into a haven that other value investors (or other designations) could turn to and benefit from.

-I imagined a modern-day investment partnership where members would manage their investments at their own discretion but have the opportunity to follow our journey with full transparency and honesty.
-Contrary to secretive hedge funds or mutual funds that lock up investor capital, members would pay a tiny membership cost in comparison to thousands (or in some cases, millions) in management fees to get full transparency of our thought process and decision making.
-Members would know what to expect (which was a patient, low-activity, sit-on-your-ass value investing approach aiming to beat the market over the long haul), and they would get valuable insight into how we think about companies, investing, and the art of multidisciplinary thinking.
+I imagined a modern-day investment partnership where members would manage their investments at their own discretion but have the opportunity to follow my journey with full transparency and honesty.
+Contrary to secretive hedge funds or mutual funds that lock up investor capital, members would pay a tiny membership cost in comparison to thousands (or in some cases, millions) in management fees to get full transparency of my thought process and decision making.
+Members would know what to expect (which was a patient, low-activity, sit-on-your-ass value investing approach aiming to beat the market over the long haul), and they would get valuable insight into how I think about companies, investing, and the art of multidisciplinary thinking.

 This vision became Junto.